WebAssembly/spec/proposals/js-string-builtins/Overview.md

 There is a variety of execution techniques for WebAssembly.
 Some WebAssembly engines compile modules eagerly (at WebAssembly.compile), some use interpreters and dynamic tiering, and some use on-demand compilation (after instantiation) and dynamic tiering.

-If we just have builtin functions, it would be possible to normally import then without any work to add builtin modules.
+If we just have builtin functions, it would be possible to normally import them without any work to add builtin modules.
 The main issue is that imported values are not known until instantiation, and so engines that compile eagerly would be unable to generate specialized code to these imports.

 It seems desirable to support a variety of execution techniques, especially because engines may support multiple depending on heuristics or change them over time.